SLIM-Nottingham/Image-Analysis-in-Fiji/README.md

 # Charges

 There is a charge of £50 to attend this 2-day course.

+# Registration

-To register for this workshop please email Chris Gell  with:
+To register for this workshop please email Chris Gell (christopher.gell@nottingham.ac.uk) with:

-Your name and Dept
+Your name and Dept/School
 Your supervisor
 Your UoN project/grant code

 (Places will only be allocated to those who provide the above information and on a first come first served basis.)

 # Other information